 Reproduction of Cyanobacteria

-It can be done by following methods
+It involves the following methods

-It includes the following methods
+It includes the following methods:

 - Cyanobacteria improve the fertility of the soil.